evnm/www/_posts/2017-02-07-introducing-json-toggle.md

 [companies](http://techblog.netflix.com/2013/11/preparing-netflix-api-for-deployment.html)
 and have made their way into the [enterprise](https://msdn.microsoft.com/en-us/magazine/dn683796).
-Despite this, there has never been any successful effort to standardize the means by which toggles are configured.
-By and large, the state of the art involves each organization building and maintaining a bespoke distributed CRUD app to implement them.
+Despite this, there has never been a successful effort to standardize the means by which toggles are configured.
+By and large, the state of the art has each organization building an implementation from scratch and maintaining a bespoke distributed CRUD app to manage them.

 __It’s shocking to me that there isn’t an equivalent of [the statsd protocol](https://github.com/b/statsd_spec) for feature